In this article

 Table of contents

 If your employees frequently make purchases on behalf of your business, you need to have a way to handle expense reimbursement.
-Even if your employees are using company corporate cards or preapproved stipends to make purchases, you need to be able to track these expenses to know how and where your business is spending money.
+Even if your employees are using corporate cards or preapproved stipends to make purchases, you need to be able to track these expenses to know how and where your business is spending money.

 That’s where expense reports come in.
 Below, we take a closer look at what expense reports are, including how to create them and what information they should contain.
 We also explain why they’re so important for businesses and highlight some key reporting mistakes to avoid.